 Also known as crescia, torta al testo hails is a griddle bread originating in Umbria.
 It is named after the circular pan (testo) that is used to prepare it.
-It is a traditional flat bread, often stuffed with prosciutto, leafy greens, and cheese.
+It is a traditional flatbread, often stuffed with prosciutto, leafy greens, and cheese.

 Fugassa, or fugassin, is a Venetian focaccia traditionally prepared for Easter.
-It’s a simple bread dough enriched with eggs, butter and honey to create a yeasted sweetbread.
+It’s a simple bread dough enriched with eggs, butter, and honey to create a yeasted sweetbread.

-The friselle, or frise, is a rusk bread which comes from Puglia, ideal for farmers out in the field or the fisherman headed out to sea.
+The friselle, or frise, is a rusk bread that comes from Puglia, ideal for farmers out in the field or the fisherman headed out to sea.
 The rusks are double-baked, meaning they have a long shelf-life, and are usually soaked in saltwater before being served – often with fresh tomatoes as frisella Salentina.

 17. Brioche col Tuppo

-Another Tuscan bread for the list, the filone is similar to the famous French baguette in shape.
+Another Tuscan bread on the list, the filone is similar to the famous French baguette in shape.
 Its name comes from the word filo which means line – referring to the shape of the bread.
 Made with flour, olive oil, yeast, water, and salt, filone has a hard crispy crust and a light airy crumb inside.

 Another bread linked to the Romans, ciriola is a traditional bread that is crusty on the outside and soft inside.
 Its name refers to the shape of the bread, as ciriola means candle in Italian, as the rolls are shaped like flames.
 Perfect for panino when fresh, it’s also great to make crostini with the next day.

 Found through Bologna and the Emilia-Romagna regions, crescentina are crunchy little pockets of fried dough, served hot.
-The puffed bread is served with soft cheese, cold cuts of meat or sweet versions are served with jam and chocolate spread.
+The puffed bread is served with soft cheese, and cold cuts of meat or sweet versions are served with jam and chocolate spread.

 21. Focaccia Barese

 The Pugliese version of focaccia, focaccia barese is prepared with semolina, wheat flour and potatoes.
-It is then topped with cherry tomatoes and olives, with local variations including other vegetables, salt and rosemary.
+It is then topped with cherry tomatoes and olives, with local variations including other vegetables, salt, and rosemary.
 This bread is best served warm, with a dousing of olive oil!

 Tell us about your favorite Italian bread!